 But the introduction of the first generation of work-cells showed two major problems with regard to the integration of the work-cell with its internal planning and control system into an existing manufacturing process.
-It became apparent to us, that one key error in the followed design approach was to ignore the sociotechnical character of the production system, or more precisely, only technology was considered as enabler of dynamic process planning and control.
-The other key error was to neglect, that the work-cell only supports a few manufacturing steps within the entire industrial operation and therefore previous and following process steps must exert a more deliberate influence on the design of the planning and control system.
-Summarizing, the design of the planning and control system, including its integrated simulation model, was very technocratic, and considered only the process steps supported directly by the work-cell.
+It became apparent to us, that one key error in the followed design approach was to ignore the socio-technical character of the production system, or more precisely, only technology was considered as enabler of dynamic process planning and control.
+The other key error was to neglect, that the work-cell only supports a few manufacturing steps within the entire industrial operation and therefore previous and following process steps must exert a more deliberate influence on the design of the planning and control system, including its integrated simulation model, was very technocratic, and considered only the process steps supported directly by the work-cell.